Games-only app stores: what Skich and Onside mean for publishers

 - Treat it as a real channel, with an owner.
 One person responsible for the listing, the assets, the reporting.
 Not a shared back-office afterthought.

 - Watch Japan.
-Onside being live in Japan via the Mobile Software Competition Act is a signal: the EU’s DMA template is being copied, and the games-only model travels with it.
+Onside being live in Japan since February 2026, under a Mobile Software Competition Act that only entered into force on 18 December 2025, is a signal: the EU’s DMA template is being copied, and the games-only model travels with it.
 The publishers who learn the mechanics now will be a quarter ahead when the next jurisdiction opens.

 Games-only stores won’t replace your App Store and Play presence in 2026.
 But for the right title, they’re a high-intent, lower-commission shelf that didn’t exist two years ago — and being early on a discovery-led channel is worth more than being late on a crowded one.